Rick Zbur: Environmental movement

 As an environmental lawyer, Zbur has been active in the environmental movement in California.
 He served as president of the California League of Conservation Voters from 2011 to 2017.

 Political campaigns

 1996 U.S. House of Representatives run

-In 1996, Zbur ran for the United States House of Representatives in California's 38th congressional district against Republican incumbent Steve Horn.
+In 1996, Zbur ran for the United States House of Representatives in California's 38th congressional district against Republican incumbent Steve Horn, a two-term moderate.
 He became the first openly gay non-incumbent congressional primary candidate to win an election when he won the Democratic primary election on March 26, 1996.
+He then went on to lose the general election to Horn.

 During his congressional campaign, Zbur's key legislative priorities included environmental protection, Social Security, and Medicare.

-2022 Los Angeles City Attorney run announcement
+2022 Los Angeles City Attorney election announcement

-In April 2020, Zbur announced that he would be running for Los Angeles City Attorney.
+In April 2020, Zbur announced that he would be running in the 2022 Los Angeles City Attorney election.
+He later decided not to compete in the election, instead running for the State Assembly.

 California State Assembly (2022–present)

 Election

-In 2021, Zbur announced a run for the California State in Assembly District 51, a newly drawn district which includes Hollywood, Beverly Hills, Westwood Village, and Santa Monica.
+In 2021, Zbur announced a run for the California State in Assembly District 51, a newly re-drawn district which includes Hollywood, Beverly Hills, Westwood Village, and Santa Monica.
 He won the primary and then the general election in 2022.

+Zbur is a member of the California Legislative Progressive Caucus.

+Tenure

+In 2025, Zbur led opposition in the California State Assembly against SB 79, bipartisan legislation to increase housing supply in California amid a housing shortage.
+The legislation, which passed, permitted dense housing near major public transit stations.
+Zbur gave a speech defending single-family exclusive zoning.